-- 1. Note the contents of this report, and - 2. that Council endorse the below Compliance Plan for Mountain Harvest Foods as 400 Mountain Road, Gembrook: - a.
+- 1. Note the contents of this report, and - 2.
+Endorse the below Compliance Plan for Mountain Harvest Foods at 400 Mountain Road, Gembrook: - a.
 Until 31 December 2021 any enforcement decisions made in respect of the property (including any arising from new complaints made after the date of this resolution) will be reviewed by the Manager, Development and Compliance Services to ensure appropriate enforcement is undertaken of the land. - b.
 Within 3 months of full operations resuming on the site, Council engage an independent expert to report on noise levels from the site to assess compliance with Condition 6 of the permit (the applicable EPA noise standard). - c.
 Residents and the business will be provided with the results of noise testing. - d.
 Within 3 months Mountain Harvest Foods resuming full operation, Council undertake and audit of the facility against the permit conditions of T120662-1, including the land use permissions. - e.
-Within 3 months of the completion of building works, the Municipal Building Surveyor will review building and occupancy permits filed with the Council in respect of works.
+Within 3 months of the completion of building works, the Municipal Building Surveyor will review building and occupancy permits filed with the Council in respect of works. - f.
+Commencing within 3 months of full operations resuming on the site (and thereafter to a total of no more than 4 times in the following 12 month period) Compliance Officers attend the vicinity (outside of business hours, if necessary) to make preliminary observations of odour impacts on the amenity of the area.